As Ronald Reagan liked to say,

 If elected, the new mindset of the city council-majority will turn its focus FROM “becoming the Highland Park of Rockwall County” TO providing essential city services as we preserve our rural community!

-Prospective and incoming residents must understand that city leaders are committed to protecting the rural lifestyle punctuated by its wide-open spaces and low tax rate in contrast to what may be found in other cities like Heath and Rockwall.
+Prospective and incoming residents should be assured that their city leaders are committed to protecting the rural lifestyle punctuated by its wide-open spaces and low tax rate in contrast to what may be found in surrounding cities.
 Our goal will be to attract families that prefer the more simple life to a high-end, government service-heavy environment.

 It also means that we maintain and enforce the standards within our city that were adopted to protect this unique lifestyle.
 The problem isn’t that our city needs to raise its standards but those in power need to adhere to and enforce the standards already in place!

 This new mindset establishes a renewed commitment to focus on needs over wants in much the same way that most families in MC must live.